withastro/adapters/.changeset/ten-cougars-pretend.md

 **Action Required:**
 If your site is using Middleware, and you had `edgeMiddleware` enabled, nothing changes for you.
 You are free to remove the config field, as it is no longer necessary.
 If your site is using Middleware, and you didn't have `edgeMiddleware` enabled, your Middleware will now be deployed to an Edge Function and start running on prerendered pages.
-Check if this requires any changes to your middleware logic.
+Go through your prerendered pages, and check if this requires any changes to the logic in your middleware.

 ## Netlify Context is automatically available via Locals